marcio-maker/Readme.md/README.md

 Amazing Code!

 Hello, my name is Márcio Gemelli, I am 41 years old and I am passionate about transformation and evolution.
-My journey began as a hairstyle and visagist, where I gained extensive experience in creating unique and personalized styles, always enhancing the beauty and individuality of each client.
+My journey began as a man hairdresser and visagist, where I gained extensive experience in creating unique and personalized styles, always enhancing the beauty and individuality of each client.

 I spent a considerable time living in Europe, where I had the opportunity to expand my horizons and gain new perspectives.
 Now, I am back in Brazil, living in São Paulo, and I continue my relentless pursuit of growth and innovation.